Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Proofs of Main Results

-Because it seems impossible to obtain a bound with tight bias term for optimal step-sizes (see Sections \ref{SNUM::sec:str_cvx_nonopt} and \ref{SNUM::sec:str_cvx_opt}), we provide here a more relaxed bound, where the bias term is $\varepsilon$ away from being tight, and subsequently the variance term remains bounded for every step-size $\gamma L \in (0,2)$.
+Because it seems impossible to obtain a bound with tight bias term for critical step-sizes (see Sections \ref{SNUM::sec}), we provide here a more relaxed bound, where the bias term is $\varepsilon$ away from being tight, and subsequently the variance term remains bounded for every step-size $\gamma L \in (0,2)$.